 Topics and summary description Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Scale and openness This landscape has a generally medium to large scale with hills rising to around 300m although scale is reduced where the landform is more complex and contained on the eastern and southern fringes of the unit.
 This typology could relate to the scale of broader hill slopes although these are not extensive and the number of turbines that could be accommodated in these areas would be limited.
 This typology would dominate the scale of more complex knolly hills and the settled fringes of this landscape.
 Sensitivity rating: Medium While this typology would also dominate the scale of more complex knolly hills and the settled fringes of this landscape there is increased scope for this typology to be associated with the scale of broader hill slopes and rounded hill tops.
-Sensitivity rating: Medium-low Landform Landform is more complex on the lower hill slopes on the eastern and southern fringes of this unit with a cluster of craggy knolls and more defined steep-sided hills occurring to the south around Meikle Culcaigrie Hill.
+Sensitivity rating: Medium-low Landform , , Landform is more complex on the lower hill slopes on the eastern and southern fringes of this unit with a cluster of craggy knolls and more defined steep-sided hills occurring to the south around Meikle Culcaigrie Hill.
 Broader upper hill slopes and rounded tops are interspersed with occasionally more interlocking small scale valleys and knolly hill tops within the higher plateau area to the west.
 This typology would conflict with more complex landform on the lower fringes of this landscape and would overwhelm the scale of small but distinctive knolls in the south- east even if sited in smoother topography nearby.
 It would also detract from more irregular topography occasionally found within the higher foothills.
 It could relate to slacker hill slopes within the lower-lying forested upland plateau although these are not extensive which would limit the number of turbines that could be accommodated.
 Sensitivity rating: High- medium This typology would similarly detract from more complex topography.
 There may be some increased scope to site this typology on slacker hill slopes and the lower-lying upland forested plateau.
-Sensitivity rating: Medium Land cover and landmark features Sensitivity rating.
-High incurain Scholarty runing.
-Incurain Much of this landscape is forested and largely comprises commercially managed spruce mainly on the higher gently rolling upland plateau area.
+Sensitivity rating: Medium Land cover and landmark features Sensitivity fating.
+Figure medium Sensitivity rating, ineutum Much of this landscape is forested and largely comprises commercially managed spruce mainly on the higher gently rolling upland plateau area.
 Some remnant mixed policy woodlands occur on the eastern fringes of Laurieston Forest.
 Small pockets of pasture and moorland occur within the forest.
-More extensive pasture and, often wet, moorland extends on the lower east-facing slopes; this patterned with scrubby mixed woodland.
+More extensive pasture and, often wet, moorland extends on the lower eastfacing slopes; this patterned with scrubby mixed woodland.
 The elongated and strongly contained Woodhall Loch and Loch Mannoch lie on the eastern fringes of these foothills.
+This typology would disrupt the integrity of moorland and wetland and adversely affect the setting of the landmark lochs if sited on the open eastern hill slopes.
+It would also affect the intricate pattern of small woodlands and scrub and the policy woodlands which occur on the settled fringes of this landscape.
 Commercially managed forest cover would however be less sensitive in this respect.
 This typology could disrupt the integrity of moorland and wetland and could adversely affect the setting of the landmark lochs, particularly if sited on the lower open eastern hill slopes.
 It would also affect the intricate pattern of small woodlands and scrub and the policy woodlands which occur on the settled fringes of this landscape.
 Commercially managed forest cover would however be less sensitive in this respect.
-100 tillio Sensitivity rating: Medium Sensitivity rating: Medium
+Sensitivity rating: Medium Sensitivity rating: Medium